AcademySoftwareFoundation/openfx/readme.md

 ### Compositor
 An application which allows you build a video clip by layering video clips, still images, and effects.

+## Contributing

+Please read the [Contribution Guidelines](https://github.com/ofxa/openfx/wiki/Extending-OpenFX-Guidelines) for how to submit pull requests for fixes and changes to the standard.

 ## About the Open Effects Association

 The Open Effects Association (OFX), a non-profit organization, develops and promotes open standards across the visual effects community.
 The founding members come from Assimilate, Autodesk, Digieffects, FilmLight, The Foundry, GenArts and RE:Vision FX.
 These are companies which have helped artists create ground-breaking VFX shots on nearly every blockbuster movie.